PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 In particular, I wanted to know if there are distinguishable differences between a Wi-Fi fingerprint in my kitchen, living room, and dining room.

 The first thing I did was measure RSSIs with my laptop in various rooms in my house.

-Thus, I set about placing my laptop in various parts of my house, collecting 2 minutes worth of RSSI data to account for RSSI noise.
+I set about placing my laptop in various parts of my house, collecting 2 minutes worth of RSSI data to account for RSSI noise.
-Blog post about the scripting necessary to achieve this task coming soon.
+Blog post about the scripting necessary to achieve this task coming soon!
 Below is a crude drawing I made of several rooms in my house:

 ![](/assets/images/crude-home-data/floor%20plan.PNG)